 Section 2.
 The Vice-President shall act as President in the absence of the President in all of the above duties as required.

 Section 3.
 The Past President shall serve as counselor to the President and Board of Directors.

 Section 4.
 The Secretary/Treasurer shall keep minutes of all meetings of the general membership and Board; attend to all correspondence of the Society including the maintenance of an up-to-date membership list; collect dues; prepare ballots and administer elections; and notify the members of all meetings at least four weeks in advance.
-The officer shall have in his/her charge all of the records and reports of the Society, and keep full and complete accounts of all financial matters.
+The officer shall have in their charge all of the records and reports of the Society, and keep full and complete accounts of all financial matters.